Which is better suited for you, Premier Motor Service or Greyhounds Hop on Hop off passes for the East Coat?

-Because of this, a hop on hop off bus pass is the most popular way to travel the East Coast, and the purpose of this article is to discover which is the best East Coast Bus Company for you.
+Because of this, a Hop on Hop off bus pass is the most popular way to travel the East Coast, and the purpose of this article is to discover which is better for you, Premier or Greyhound.
 The bus companies cover most towns along the coast, and some inland, depending on the company.
 In the vast majority of towns, you are dropped right in the center, so there is no need to get a taxi or anything to your accommodation.
 The hostels that are away from the city center usually have a pick up service if you have booked with them and call them in advance.
 The only exceptions are Brisbane and Sydney, as the bigger cities are much more spread out.

 Because you can decide what day you want to travel, and because you can take long breaks between stops, these bus passes are perfect for travellers who prefer to be flexible, or for people on a working holiday who would like to complete their regional work while they travel.
 They are also perfect for making a trip unique to what you want- for example, you have a distant relative in Rockhampton that you'd like to spend a few extra nights with?
 No worries, stay there for 2 days, and hop on the next Premier Bus northbound if they end up been a bogan.